Anaminus/rbxmk/fragments/en-us/commands/download-asset.md

 Download an asset.

 # Arguments
 	[ FLAGS ] -id INT [ PATH ]

 # Description
-Downloads an asset from the roblox website.
+The **download-asset** command downloads an asset from the roblox website.

 The `-id` flag, which is required, specifies the ID of the asset to download.